harshadjs/pin/README.md

 * `Pin` allows you to easily save any command by simply adding `pin run` as a prefix to any command that you would like to save.

+* `Pin` allows you to easily save scripts and run them as well.

 * `Pin` allows you to sync your commands using your own custom sync method.
   See [syncing](#syncing) for more details.